-In Louisiana, if an insurance company determines that a party is 51% or more at fault, then that party is considered to have caused the accident.
-This implies that the at-fault party is ultimately responsible for payment of the resulting damages and injuries their actions caused.
+In Louisiana, if an insurance company determines that a party is 51% or more at fault, that party is considered to have caused the accident.
+This implies that the at-fault party is ultimately responsible for paying for the resulting damages and injuries their actions caused.

 Police Reports and Citations

 Insurance companies use a few methods to determine who is at fault for an accident.
 First, the insurance company will look at the police report.
-This is one of many reasons why it’s so important to call the police and have a report written after an accident.
-A police officer interviews each driver, all passengers, and any witnesses available.
-The police report may contain a statement about fault and the officer may issue a citation against the party that the officer determined to have violated a traffic law.
-While police reports and citations aren’t always the end all be all in establishing fault, they are necessary in a personal injury claim.
+This is one of many reasons why it’s so important to call the police and have an office write a report after an accident.
+When law enforcement officers respond to an accident scene, they investigate what happened and document the collision scene.

 For a free legal consultation, call 800-537-8185